Skip to Content

 If you prefer not to use spray paint, you can still create hydro-dipping projects.
 You can try the paper marbling method that is discussed above or use nail polish instead of paint.

-How To Hydro Dip With Nail Polish
+Hydro Dipping With Nail Polish

 You can use several alternative methods to perform hydro dipping.